smartx-jshan/Networking_Slicing/README.md

 ```

 ## API Example
-We provides basic network slicing (Create, Delete and get)
+It provides basic functionalities for network slicing (Create, Delete and get)

 ### Create
 ```